MikroElektronika/mikrosdk_click_v2/clicks/proxfusion3/README.md

 ### Application Task

-This is an example that demonstrates the use of the ProxFusion 3 click board.
+This is an example that demonstrates the use of the ProxFusion 3 Click board.
 In this example, we check the touch event and display the last detected touch.
 Results are being sent to the Usart Terminal where you can track their changes.